-This vegan frosting maintains the richness of traditional buttercream frosting, but is a healthier option for those on restrictive diets.
-Using a dairy-free butter substitute, soymilk and soy yogurt to thicken, this vegan recipe is smooth and easily spreadable on any dessert.
-It is perfect for icing on vegan cakes and cupcakes for birthdays, showers, weddings or any special occasion where there will be a variety of diets and allergies present.
+This vegan frosting maintains the richness of traditional buttercream frosting without the dairy or eggs.
+Using a dairy-free butter substitute, soymilk, and soy yogurt to thicken, this vegan recipe is smooth and easily spreadable on any dessert.
+It is perfect for icing on vegan cakes and cupcakes for birthdays, showers, weddings or any special occasion.
 It can also be used on cookies.
-This recipe is suitable for dairy-free, gluten-free, and wheat-free diets.

 1 cup dairy-free soy margarine, or dairy-free butter substitute

 4 cups confectioners' sugar